mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

-As described above, many teams will prepare and maintain an extensive backlog filled with all tasks that anyone ever brought up or that are expected to eventually being required for a particular project.
+As described above, many teams will prepare and maintain an extensive backlog filled with all tasks that anyone ever brought up or that are expected to eventually be required for a particular project.
 What seems like a good idea in order to have a more complete understanding of the entirety of a project, in an iterative process the only work that ever matters is what the team is currently doing and what is being prepared and planned for the next iteration.